|Meet Our Teachers|

 Nancy Hammerland – Astronomy, English Composition, World Literature

-A native of Illinois, Nancy Hammerland graduated of Western Illinois University in Macomb with a B.A. in English/Language Arts.
+A native of Illinois, Nancy Hammerland graduated from Western Illinois University in Macomb with a B.A. in English/Language Arts.
 She taught middle and high school several years before moving to Lakewood, Colorado, where she met and married her husband in 1987.
 They have 2 sons; Jack is 24 and just graduated from CU with a master's degree in mechanical engineering and Dan, 21, is studying physics, also at CU.
 She was a stay at home mom until her oldest son began driving; she then returned to teaching.
 Nancy has substituted and taught exclusively in Jefferson County, primarily high school English.
 She is looking forward to working in a home-school environment for the first time and not being bogged down with bureaucracy and the frustrations that often come with public education.
-Her hobbies include reading, sewing and arts and crafts.
+Her hobbies include reading, sewing, and arts and crafts.

 Adrienne Hanagan – Chemistry